-Donald Trump's Twitter Account Briefly Disappeared And No One Knows Why
+A Twitter Employee "Inadvertently" Deactivated Donald Trump's Twitter Account

-President Trump's Twitter account @realDonaldTrump disappeared for several minutes Thursday evening, and no one was immediately sure why.
+President Donald Trump's personal Twitter account @realDonaldTrump disappeared for several minutes Thursday evening after it was accidentally deactivated by a Twitter employee.

-The account, which Trump has used since 2009, was restored after about three minutes.
+The account, which Trump has used since 2009 and is arguably the most important social media account in the world, was restored after 11 minutes.

-It does not appear the account was suspended by Twitter for violating any rules — that would result in a different error page.
+Twitter said Trump's account was "inadvertently deactivated" by an employee due to "human error," and said it is taking steps to make sure it doesn't happen again.

 ADVERTISEMENT

+The account, while deactivated, wasn't suspended — that would result in a different error page.

-It was just for a moment, but people (OK, a lot of journalists) freaked out.
+Though the deactivation was just for a few moments, a lot of people (OK, journalists) freaked out.

 After all, Trump's tweets are official White House statements.